Off Season Michigan Lawn Care

 This is bad news.
 In the dormant warm-season grass anything green stands out like a sore thumb so if you only have a few evil broadleaf weeds, you might want to spot-treat them using an herbicide.

-Take advantage of an unexpected thaw during cold months.
+Take advantage of an unexpected thaw during the cold months.
 You should seriously consider removing any leaves that slipped through the cracks from last fall.
-However, rake with care, at this point in the season your grass is dormant and fragile; vigilant raking can damage or pull out the needed roots, rendering your efforts pointless.
+However, rake with care, at this point in the season your grass is dormant and fragile; vigilant raking can damage or pull out the roots, rendering your efforts pointless.

 After all your careful prep, seeding is essential in the spring.
 Be sure to purchase “cool season” or “cool weather” grass seed as regular warm weather seed will likely not take root this time of year.
-Even distribution of the seed always shows the top results.
+Even distribution of the seed always yields the best results.
 Winter weather can be a mixed bag so its important to stay on top of your lawn and keep the new seed moist.
 However, you never want to over water your seeds.
 Too much or too little moisture can leave you with a lot of work with little return.

 The arrival of early spring often provides a tantalizing opportunity for a head start if you take advantage of it.
 Disease, insects and snow mold are your first items to consider, yet thorough raking, which increases airflow throughout the grass, can go a long way to reducing lawn threats.